Festival of Lights

 In 2000, the Peanuts comic strip characters were introduced to the Winter Festival of Lights and the well-known gang can be seen in several different displays.
 Oglebay was granted permission to illuminate these beloved characters through the generosity of Jean Schulz, wife of the late Charles Schulz, creator of Peanuts.
 They have remained a part of the show ever since.

 While you are waiting for the hillsides to illuminate, there is plenty to do and see at Oglebay.
-The Ihlenfeld Dining Room at Wilson Lodge offers a holiday buffet nightly and the family-friendly GlassWorks Grill at the lodge is open daily for lunch and dinner.
+The Ihlenfeld Dining Room at Wilson Lodge offers a holiday buffet nightly and the family-friendly GlassWorks Grill at the lodge is open daily for lunch and dinner come and relax at the new Garden Bistro.
 The Winter Festival of Lights is also a special time at the Oglebay specialty shops.
-In addition to the Carriage House Glass, Farmhouse Sweets & Treat Shoppe, Palm Room and Garden Center shops in the Gardens of Light area, unique items are available at the Resort Shop and West Spa at Wilson Lodge, Nature Express at the Good Zoo, and the NEW Hilltop Christmas Shop.
-This new shop has a large selection of one-of-a-kind decorations, ornaments and holiday collectibles.
+In addition to the Carriage House Glass, Farmhouse Sweets & Treat Shoppe, Palm Room and Garden Center shops in the Gardens of Light area, unique items are available at the Resort Shop and West Spa at Wilson Lodge, Nature Express at the Good Zoo, Speidel Pro Shop and the NEW Hilltop Christmas Shop.
 All of Oglebay's specialty shops are fully stocked for the holiday season.
 Can't decide or have someone on your list that's hard to buy for?
 Gift Cards are available in any amount and can be purchased through the Oglebay Online Marketplace.

 Hours & Information